 Program Features

 Tech Scholars participate in two year-long seminars in their 1L and 2L years.
 The 1L seminar exposes Scholars to current ethical, constitutional and policy issues relating to technology through sessions taught by members of Georgetown’s technology law faculty.
-The 2L seminar provides an introduction to key institutions and organizations that shape technology law and policy, through visitor presentations and faculty-coordinated field trips to federal agencies, Congress, the courts, and private sector and non-profit organizations.
+The 2L seminar provides an introduction to key institutions and organizations that shape technology law and policy, through visitor presentations and field trips to federal agencies, Congress, the courts, and private sector and non-profit organizations.

 Tech Law Scholars are paired with a faculty advisor from Georgetown’s Technology Law and Policy Faculty, who will serve as a resource throughout the Scholar’s law school career.
 Scholars are invited to participate in faculty-student lunches and a special orientation event each year.